top of page

 Grief is a process, not a pathology.
 It's also not binary: grief is multifaceted, it can be complicated.
 And it doesn't follow a straight line nor does it unfold in 'stages', necessarily.
 There's no right or wrong way to grieve -- there's just your way.

-When you're grieving, you need to be seen, heard and acknowledged.
+When you're grieving, you need to be seen, heard and validated.
 And, during your grief journeys, it's important to be able to share your story with those who have earned the right to hear it, without judgement or shame.
 Lorrie gets that, and she offers her expertise in navigating loss, grief and mourning as a Certified Pet Loss and Grief Companion with the space, care and discretion that the process deserves.

 Having space held for you -- an emotionally as well as a physically safe space -- is possible, even during the pandemic.
 Companioning sessions are held virtually, so there's no need to navigate social distancing, COVID screening or have the distraction of wearing a mask while trying to focus on matters at hand.
 And, you have the autonomy to be seen and heard where you're comfortable: in your own environment.